Did you knowdo you know that the KALI Linux distribution has a pretty cool feature that allows you to self-deduce your data?

 sudo apt-get dist-upgrade

-And for download the latest version, it's here.
+And for download the latest version, click here.